-The College does not purposely review websites in order to find unauthorized or inappropriate content, however if the College does become aware of such content a Registrar’s Report will be made to the Inquiries, Complaints and Reports Committee.
+The College does not routinely review websites on an ongoing basis in order to find unauthorized or inappropriate content.
+However, if the College does become aware of such content a Registrar’s Report may be initiated and a Report made to the Inquiries, Complaints and Reports Committee.
 In the case of a contravention of a statute or regulation, a referral to the Discipline Committee is a potential outcome.

-Each member is expected to ensure that his or her advertising, including website content, is in compliance with the Standards and Regulations.
+Each member is expected to ensure that their advertising, including website content, is in compliance with the Standards and Regulations.